 A warm, neutral nursery scene that helps expecting moms picture the space they’re creating.

 Once you start preparing for baby gear, pregnancy questions suddenly multiply — especially when picking the safest and most practical items.
-I remember sitting on the nursery floor during my first first pregnancy, comparing car seats and bassinets, wondering how on earth I was supposed to choose.
+I remember sitting on the nursery floor during my first pregnancy, comparing car seats and bassinets, wondering how on earth I was supposed to choose.
 You are not alone.

 These pregnancy questions come up so often among new and expecting moms that I’ve included extra notes here to make the choices feel easier and more reassuring.